sho-portfolio/sql-cheatsheet/README.md

 ### Recursive Common Table Expression Example
 ![join-types](misc/sql-recursive-CTE-Image.png)
 <br/>[Sourced from artcle by Kris Wenzel (see resources below)]
-<br/><br/> To try this in sqlfiddle.com put the first block of code (below) into the schema window and the second block into the 'run sql' window (make sure you're using SQL Server as the DBMS)
+<br/><br/> To try this in sqlfiddle.com put the first block of code (below) into the schema window and the second block into the 'run sql' window (make sure you're using SQL Server as the DBMS).
+(Note that the only reason we insert into a table in these examples is becuase sqlfiddle does not all you to mix DDL and DML - dont worry if you dont understand this).

 * EXAMPLE 1
 ```SQL